-- Previous and current grants from the OPCC
+- Previous and current grants from the OPCC and the VRU

 - Organisation objectives see constitution

 - Track record and experience:

 - What similar projects have you run?

 - What are your skills and experiences?

 - Staff qualifications and skills?

 - Performance of similar projects?

 Delivery Location